subtlepseudonym/subtlepseudonym.github.io/content/articles/k8s-on-pi/index.md

 > This script is fairly opinionated and will set up some basic directories and change your default shell.
 I recommend reading through the script before running it and tailoring it to your use case.

 ### Run the setup
 Add executable permissions to the setup script with `chmod +x setup.sh` and run it with `sudo ./setup.sh HOSTNAME USERNAME` with a hostname and username of your choosing.
-For this example, we’ll use `node1` as the hostname and `user` as the username.
+For this example, we'll use `node1` as the hostname and `user` as the username.

 You will be prompted for a password and then you can go get a coffee, because it takes a few minutes to set things up.
 When the script is finished, your pi will reboot.